awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 The ``dist_graph`` folder contains partitioned graph ready for training and inference.

-* ``part0``: As we only specify 1 partition in the previous command, so we only have one part folder here.
+* ``part0``: As we only specify 1 partition in the previous command, we have one part folder here.
 There are five data here:
     * ``edge_feat.dgl``: The edge features for part 0 stored in binary format.
     * ``graph.dgl``: The graph structure data for part 0 stored in binary format.